01-edu/UX-UI/subjects/ui/atomic-design/material-design/README.md

 - A PDF document extracted from a Figma file with the image
 - On each screen, indicate the layers order with numbers.
 1 being the background image, 2 the element right on top, etc.

+**Tips:**

+- 2 numbers can be switched as long as the layering of layers is respected

 **Resources:**

 - [Material Design Awards 2019](https://design.google/library/material-design-awards-2019/)